akshaybengani/Python-tutorials/README.md

 # n
 ```
 ##  A Character too far
-* You will get a python error if you attempt to index beyond the end of a sting
+* You will get a python error if you attempt to index beyond the end of a string
 * So be careful when constructing index values and slices
 ```python
 zot = "abc"